 Vision, Mission, Goals, and Initiatives

 To reach their greatest potential, most organizations must leverage data-related assets to help drive business value.
 Outlining a clear and cohesive strategy and relating each part to the appropriate data-related assets helps set clear guidelines for company and program management.
 Strategy helps close the communication gap between the corporate stakeholders who make decisions for the organization’s future and the technical stakeholders who do the daily work that drives the organization into that future.
-There are two branches of Knowledge Tier Strategy that work together to help corporate and technical stakeholders work together to achieve a common vision:
+There are two branches of Knowledge Platform Strategy that work together to help corporate and technical stakeholders work together to achieve a common vision:

 - Company Level—for corporate leadership to outline strategic objectives in a central place that readily available to all stakeholders.
 When stakeholders at all levels can easily refer to corporate strategy to make decisions, those decisions stay aligned with the company’s objectives.